IBM/aspera-cli/README.md

 * Environment variable
 * Command line

-Environment variable starting with prefix: ACLI_ are taken as option values, e.g. `ACLI_OPTION_NAME` is for `--option-name`.
+Environment variable starting with prefix: ASCLI_ are taken as option values, e.g. `ASCLI_OPTION_NAME` is for `--option-name`.

-Options values can be displayed for a given command by providing the `--show-config` option: `acli node --show-config`
+Options values can be displayed for a given command by providing the `--show-config` option: `ascli node --show-config`

 ### Commands and Arguments